GetResponse/DevZone/API/README.md

 * `contents` (mandatory) – Allowed keys are `plain` and `html`, at least one is mandatory.
 All merge-words should be written as [GetResponse Dynamic Content](https://github.com/GetResponse/DevZone/tree/master/DC) syntax.
 Maximum length is 524288 characters each.
 * `attachments` (optional) - Files that will be attached to message.
 Field `data` must be encoded using [Base64](http://en.wikipedia.org/wiki/Base64) algorithm.
 Filed `name` represents name of file.
 Field `mime` represents [media type](http://en.wikipedia.org/wiki/Internet_media_type) of file.
 * `flags` (optional) – Enables extra functionality for a message, see [message_flags](#message_flags) for available values.
-* `day_of_cycle` – Number of days between the day when a contact subscribed to a campaign and the day when the follow-up is sent.
-Must be not used in existing messages and in the range of 0..10000.
+* `day_of_cycle` – Number of days between the day when a contact subscribed to a campaign and the day when the autoresponder is sent.
+Must be in the range of 0..10000.

 _JSON result:_